jdtoscano94/Learning-Scientific_Machine_Learning_Residual_Based_Attention_PINNs_DeepONets/README.md

 If you have any questions or if I can help you in some way, please feel free to reach me at: juan_toscano@brown.edu.

+Note: Most of the examples in this repository were taken from the DeepXDE library (https://deepxde.readthedocs.io/en/latest/).

 # References
 [1] Maziar Raissi, Paris Perdikaris, and George Em Karniadakis.
 Physics Informed Deep Learning (Part I): Data-driven Solutions of Nonlinear Partial Differential Equations. http://arxiv.org/pdf/1711.10561v1